-Future Work: One-Dimensional Models.
+Future work: one dimensional models.
 The forward PNP problem has in some ways been more difficult to compute than the inverse problem because it has had to deal with the complex geometry of the channel protein.
-The inverse problem hides much of this geometrical complexity in effective 1D parameters.
+The inverse problem hides much of this geometrical complexity in effective one dimensional parameters.
 In fact, most numerical work assumes simple geometry for the ion channel and reduces the problem to one dimension.
-These papers all assumed that the pore diameter had some simple dependence on location, either parabolic or some kind of funnel shape that is easier to deal with analytically.^{24,25,47,48,51,88,116,143,147,148,167,289,290} Although some 2D and 3D work has been reported in the past,^{24,35-40,43-45,49,50,281,291-295} many results have not been as well converged as one might wish, and others simply were not checked as carefully as refs 26, 43, and 230 showed was necessary, as the semiconductor community had learned earlier (reviewed in ref 136; see ref 149).
-Very few computations have been reported using the real shape of channels, and even then the accuracy of the electrostatic treatment was not sufficient to be sure that important details were resolved (Claudio Berti, personal communication 139,296).
-Obviously, the difficulty is expected to be much greater when extending the traditional PNP equations to the modified ones of Eisenberg et al. and others.26,75-77,230
+These papers all assumed the pore diameter had some simple dependence on location, either parabolic or some kind of funnel shape that is easier to deal with analytically.^{24,25,47,48,51,88,116,143,147,148,167,289,290} Though some two dimensional and three dimensional work has been reported, ^{24,35,40,43,45,49,50,281,291-295} many results have not been as well converged as one might wish, and others simply were not checked as carefully as references^{26,43,230} showed was necessary, as the semiconductor community had learned earlier (reviewed in136, see149).
+Very few computations have been reported using the real shape of channels and even then the accuracy of the electrostatic treatment was not sufficient to be sure that important details were resolved (Claudio Berti, personal communication^{139,296}).
+Obviously, the difficulty is expected to be much more when extending the traditional PNP equations to the modified ones of Eisenberg, et al., and others.^{26,75-77,230}

-The difficulties in dealing with the full structural complexity of an ion channel should not be underestimated.
+The difficulties in deal with the full structural complexity of an ion channel should not be underestimated.
 The spatial resolution needed can put severe burdens on the memory bandwidth of even modern day computers.
-The relation of structures determined by the X-ray analysis of crystals to the spatial distribution of the mass density of each species, the spatial distribution of the (effective) diffusion coefficient (of each species), and the spatial distribution of polarization (i.e., induced dielectric) charge cannot be determined by presently available methods, but these distributions must be specified with precision in 3D calculations.
+The relation of structures determined by x-ray analysis of crystals to the spatial distribution of mass density of each species, spatial distribution of (effective) diffusion coefficient (of each species) and the spatial distribution of polarization (i.e., induced dielectric) charge cannot be determined by presently available methods.
+But these distributions must be specified with precision in three dimensional calculations.
 The issues of temporal properties are hardly ever discussed, yet the polarization properties of electrolyte solutions change tremendously in the time range from biological function to atomic motion.
 It is not clear how these effects are involved in protein function or how to include them in models.
-It may be that these issues are less important in 1D models than in 3D models because the lowerdimensional models smooth over them in an appropriate way.
+It may be that these issues are less important in one dimensional models than in three dimensional models because the lower dimensional models smooth over them in an appropriate way.

-Time Dependence: Future Work.
-Future work needs to address each of the time-dependent phenomena to see what part of the classical properties of ion channels, studied in innumerable experimental papers, might arise from a model as simple as that used here.
-Obviously, many of those classical properties will involve conformational changes of the channel protein not described by our simple model.
-But just as obviously, those conformational changes will be coupled to ions in the channel by the electric field and probably by steric interactions as well, so everything must be analyzed togetherions, channel conformation, bathing solutions, ion flux, and current flow-as is usually the case in complex fluids flowing through complex spatial domains.
+Time Dependence: future work.
+Future work needs to study each of the time dependent phenomena to see what part of the classical properties of ion channels, studied in innumerable experimental papers, might arise from a model as simple as that used here.
+Obviously, many of those classical properties will involve conformation changes of the channel protein not described by our simple model.
+But just as obviously, those conformation changes will be coupled to ions in the channel, by the electric field, and probably by steric interactions as well, and so everything must be analyzed together, ions, channel conformation, bathing solutions, ion flux, and current flow, as is usually the case in complex fluids flowing through complex spatial domains.
 Theory and simulations must allow everything to interact with everything else.
 They must not assume nothing interacts with nothing, as in ideal solutions.